California father and 10-year-old son arrested after the child shot and killed another boy, deputies say | KRDO

 (CNN) — A California man and his 10-year-old son were arrested after the boy shot and killed another child using a stolen gun he’d found in his dad’s car, the Sacramento County Sheriff’s Office said.

+Keith’s mother, Brittani Frierson, told CNN affiliate KCRA her son was shot after losing a bike race.

+“My baby … asked me can he go outside to ride.
+Not even 15 minutes later, my baby was gone.
+All because he was enjoying a race with some other kids he considered his friends on his new bike,” Frierson told KCRA.
+“This wasn’t supposed to happen.
+It’s not OK.”

-Deputies said they found the victim, also a 10-year-old boy, unresponsive and bleeding from his head and neck in the parking lot when they responded to a call of a shooting at about 4:30 p.m. on Saturday in the 4700 block of Greenholme Drive.
+Deputies said they found the victim unresponsive and bleeding from his head and neck in the parking lot when they responded to a call of a shooting at about 4:30 p.m. on Saturday in the 4700 block of Greenholme Drive.

 The child was taken to a local hospital, where he was later pronounced dead.
 He was among more than 1,600 children and teens killed by gun violence in 2023, according to data from the Gun Violence Archive.